-Activity: Learn the songs!
-(Art, Music)
+Activity: Learn Diamonds in the Snow!

-Diamonds in the Snow was composed by Charlie Angus, Member of Parliament for Timmons-James Bay and long-time supporter of the Shannen's Dream campaign.
+Diamonds in the Snowwas composed by Charlie Angus, Member of Parliament for Timmons-James Bay and long-time supporter of the Shannen's Dream campaign.
 The song is a tribute to Shannen Koostachin and the children of Attawapiskat First Nation.
-Watch the video at: www.youtube.com/watch?v=OC4vrdMUaRI.
+You can watch of video of the song at: www.youtube.com/watch?v=OC4vrdMUaRI.
 You can also purchase the song through iTunes!
 Lyrics are attached.